JohnSnowLabs/spark-nlp/docs/en/concepts.md

 +--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------+
 ```

-What if we want to deal with just the
-resulting annotations?
-We can use the Finisher annotator, retrieve the
-Explain Document ML pipeline, and add them together in a Spark ML
-Pipeline.
-Remember that pretrained pipelines expect the input column to be
+What if we want to deal with just the resulting annotations?
+We can use the **Finisher** annotator, retrieve the Explain Document ML pipeline, and add them together in a Spark ML Pipeline.
+Remember that pretrained pipelines expect the input column to be named "text".

-named "text".
+{% include programmingLanguageSelectScalaPython.html %}
 ```python
 from sparknlp import Finisher
 from pyspark.ml import Pipeline